lukego/soldering/small-equipment.md

   (aka mini-wave) or
   [hoof](https://www.jbctools.com/cartridges/C245102%20(datasheet)_Completa.gif)
   (aka bevel) for drag-soldering.
-These are both especially good for drag soldering because you get a satisfying blob of solder pull across the pins.
-They are also surprisingly good for tight fiddly work because they only conduct heat on the "cut" part of the tip, meaning you won't accidentally melt stuff with the other side of the tip (e.g. bumping a passive and picking it up onto the iron as often happens to me with a chisel tip.)
+These are both especially good for drag soldering because you get a satisfying blob of solder to pull across the pins.
+They are also surprisingly good for tight fiddly work because they only conduct heat on the "cut" part of the tip, meaning you won't accidentally melt stuff with the back side (e.g. bumping a passive and picking it up onto the iron as often happens to me with a chisel tip.)
 Note: Hakko makes hoof tips in [CF and BCF](https://www.hakko.com/english/maintenance/topic_difference.html) style and the BCF is the one that only transfers heat on the cut surface (CF also transfers heat on the back.)